-A Blackboard Inc. Guide that you can download and print.
+A Blackboard Inc. guide that you can download and print.

 Creating A Group

-You can create formal groups of students to collaborate on work, and create these groups one at a time or in sets.
 You can manually select group members or allow students to self-enroll.
 Each group has its own space, or homepage, with links to tools to help students collaborate.
 Only the instructor and the group members can access the group tools.